BryanDanielSalas/2023ss_do_bs/blog.md

 # Blog: Holacracy

+NOTES FOR PRESENTATION

 What problem is it solving

-Innefficiency in firms
+Inefficiency in firms
 Solves business processes by increasing delegation and responsibilities Removes the pressure and burden which may be placed on one boss or person responsible Some workers are given autonomy to solve tasks by themselves instead of waiting or going for approval

-It was popularized by [Zappos](https://www.zappos.com/about/how-we-work)

-##Placeholder

 Reduces hierarchies and bureaucracy increasing the speed in which tasks can be performed

+## Zappos

+Holacracy was popularized by [Zappos](https://www.zappos.com/about/how-we-work)

 ## [Constitution from the Holacracy website](https://www.holacracy.org/constitution/5)

+TAKEN DIRECTLY FROM THE HOLACRACY WEBSITE

 Article 1: Organizational Structure